lucy-kim/homehealth/README.md

 `CMShospdisch_tohh.do`
 - use hospital-week level counts of Medicare hospital discharges to home health destinations for 2011-2014 (Source: Elena's CMS data on inpatient discharge claims)

-`crhrrp_penalty.do`
-- create readmissions penalty data for each hospital, by condition & overall

-`pred_pprob.do`
-- create data from Atul's predicted penalty probability for 2012 and for 2013

 `costreport_hosp > format2552-10 > hospcr.sh` and then `crhosp_chars_cr.do`
 - Create cost report data for hospital characteristics